This add-on for Broadcast enqueues posts and processes them in the background, which circumvents WordPress and PHP time limits.

 The queue can also be processed via a cron job, see the HTTP processing settings tab.
 It is recommended that you disable AJAX queue processing and just use HTTP processing.

 Queue has been tested with a post broadcast to over 3500 blogs.
 It took a while (it was left overnight) but it got done.

 Also tested with two posts queued to the same amount of blogs: 7000 queued posts.

 Why is the queue not being filled?

-Perhaps you have selected too many blogs for PHP to handle.
+Perhaps you have selected too many blogs for PHP to handle, together with all of the other post editing data that the server needs to accept.
 See the PHP max_input_vars setting.